-Week 1: The Basics, Part 1
+Week 1: The Basics

-This class will introduce you to general commercial auditioning techniques, as well as offer an overview of the advertising industry.
-You’ll work on commercial copy, learning how to read a script in a way that reflects the intentions of the advertisers, and connect to it in a manner personal and specific to you as an individual.
+This class will introduce you to general commercial auditioning techniques, as well as delve into theories of advertising.
+We’ll review several pieces of copy, and you’ll learn how to read a script in a way that reflects the intentions of the advertiser, as well as explore the significant differences between commercial and theatrical texts.

-This class continues the foundations begun during week one.
-You’ll work on-camera for the first time and learn how to approach and use a cue card.
-We’ll continue to explore, among other things, how and why energy, enthusiasm and making the most specific choices possible can make or break your audition.
+This class continues the foundations begun during Week One.
+You’ll work on a piece of copy (provided a few days earlier), and learn how to connect to it in a manner personal and specific to you as an individual.
+We’ll continue to investigate, among other things, how energy, enthusiasm and making the most specific choices possible can make or break your audition.

-Week 6: Non-verbal Auditions, Part 1
+Week 3: Improv, Part 1

-Week 7: Non-verbal Auditions, Part 2
+Week 4: Improv, Part 2

-Week 8: One-liners
+Week 5: One-liners

-Week 9: Double Duty
+Week 6: Double Duty

-Week 10: Meet an Agent
+Week 8: Meet an Agent